Dania02525/bureaucrat/README.md

 cause the docs for controllers under `YourApp.Api.V1` namespace to be written to `web/controllers/api/v1/README.md`.
 * `:env_var`: The environment variable used as a flag to trigger doc generation.
+* `controller_name_formatter`: Anonymous function to modify the controller name before outputting it as a string.
+* `action_name_formatter`: Anonymous function to modify the action name before outputting as a string.
+May not receive controller name.
+* `doc_name`: String document name for title of document.